From Destructive to Productive Conflict

 Productive Conflict Toolkit: This 11-page Productive Conflict Toolkit is designed to help individuals, teams and organizations ask different questions about conflict, uncover the current mindset about conflict, and provide tools and tips to shift from destructive to productive outcomes.

-Productive Conflict Masterclass: Access two masterclasses where we explore conflict in more depth, help you and your team identify issues you may not see and tackle some of the stickiest conflict in your work environment Productive Conflict and Beyond a Culture of Nice.
+Productive Conflict Masterclass: In complimentary, one-hour, masterclass where we’ll explore conflict in more depth, help you and your team identify issues you may not see and tackle some of the stickiest conflict in your work environment.

-Fill out the form below to download the Productive Conflict Toolkit, access our recorded Productive Conflict masterclasses and Beyond a Culture of Nice masterclass.
+Fill out the form below to download the Productive Conflict Toolkit and view the Productive Conflict Masterclass.